thegetty/quire-docs/content/guide/bibliographies.md

 ```
 The shortcode can be used anywhere in your Markdown text, including within footnotes.
 The first positional parameter is a short form citation that should match one in `references.yml`.
 The second, optional parameter is a page reference (if needed).
 The above sample would output as: “Faure 1909, 54”.

-The text element between the author date reference and the page (in this case, a comma and a space) can be changed with the `citationPageLocationDivider` property in your publication’s `config.yml` file.
+[note] The text element between the author date reference and the page (in this case, a comma and a space) can be changed with the `citationPageLocationDivider` property in your publication’s `config.yml` file according to your preferred citation style.

 ## Displaying a Bibliography